vinaykris23/arduino_wack_a_mole_1d/README.md

 The LEDs start blinking in random order.
 When the LED is ON and if the respective button is pressed within a specified time frame, the player scores points.
 If the player fails to press the button within a specific time frame, the player gets a strike.
+Every 10 seconds the difficulty level (speed) of the game increases.
 A total of 5 strikes means the game is finished.